 Because humans are complex, the questions that are asked and the data that are gathered are also complex.
 For decades social scientists have gathered data by using surveys, interviews, observations, and experiments.
 The resulting data reflected choices within the control of the researcher.
 Now, data are increasingly being generated without any researcher intervention.
 Our world is full of data coming from multiple types of devices, interaction with applications on these devices, digitized documents, and much more.

 The Quantitative Methods in the Social Sciences (QMSS) program seeks to unite Michigan’s excellence in social science with the current revolution in the data science.
 The minor in Quantitative Methods in the Social Sciences will train the next generation of social scientists in the methods needed to harness all types of quantitative data in order to generate new insights and solutions to the problems of today and tomorrow.
+The QMSS community is relatively small and tight-knit which fosters a collaborative learning environment.
+Students in the program work closely with professors and there are ample opportunities for involvement in the program.
+Students can work as peer mentors or contribute to the student-run blog.

 A minor in QMSS will deepen the knowledge and skills for a broadly diverse group of students to work in the rapidly changing environment of the analysis of human data.
 Existing programs focus on computational methods, big data, data management etc. While QMSS is acutely aware of the need for skills in those domains, the foundational courses focus on a) social science applications (understanding human behavior and beliefs through data analysis, solving societal problems) and b) the particular strengths and needs of students in the social sciences, who often select a topic area (inequality) or discipline (psychology) rather than a methodology or a particular mathematical skillset when they select their major.